le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 drwxr-xr-x  3 leo  staff  102 Jan  5 14:50 templates
 {% endhighlight %}

-And create file default.rb in recipes folder with content:
+And create the file default.rb in the recipes folder with content:

 {% highlight ruby %}
 package "git"
 {% endhighlight %}

-Command "package" is used to manage packages in the server.
+The command "package" is used to manage packages in the server.
 This command will install on server git package.
-More info about this command you can read here: [docs.opscode.com/chef/resources.html#package](http://docs.opscode.com/chef/resources.html#package).
-Next, add to our vagrant.json node file in run list new recipe:
+For more info about this command you can read here: [docs.opscode.com/chef/resources.html#package](http://docs.opscode.com/chef/resources.html#package).
+Next, add our new recipe to the run list in our vagrant.json node:

 {% highlight ruby %}
 "run_list": [